wingkwong/aws-certified-developer-associate-bible/other-aws-services.md

     - Preferred option for mission critical production systems
     - Maintains full capacity
     - To roll back, just delete the new instances and autoscaling group

+- Advanced Elastic Beanstalk Exam Tips
+  - You can customize your Elastic Beanstalk environment by adding configuration files
+  - The fils are written in YAML or JSON
+  - Files have a .config extension
+  - The .config files are saved to the .ebextensions folder
+  - Your .ebextensions folder must be located in the top level directory of your application source code bundle